janko/rodauth-rails/README.md

 | webauthn                | `:webauthn_keys`             | `has_many` | `WebauthnKey`            | `account_webauthn_keys`             |
 | webauthn                | `:webauthn_user_id`          | `has_one`  | `WebauthnUserId`         | `account_webauthn_user_ids`         |

+Note that some Rodauth tables use composite primary keys, which Active Record doesn't support out of the box.
+For associations to work properly, you might need to add the [composite_primary_keys] gem to your Gemfile.

+#### Association options

 By default, all associations except for audit logs have `dependent: :destroy` set, to allow for easy deletion of account records in the console.
 You can use `:association_options` to modify global or per-association options: